Rakhi Sawant

-Rakhi Sawant (born Neeru Bheda; also Fatima Rakhi Sawant; 25 November 1978) is an Indian media personality, actress, dancer and politician.
+Rakhi Sawant (born Neeru Bheda; 25 November 1978) is an Indian media personality, actress, dancer and politician.
 She has performed item numbers predominantly in Hindi films.
 Her notable film appearances have been in Chura Liyaa Hai Tumne (2003), Masti (2004), Main Hoon Na (2004), Krazzy 4 (2008), and Dil Bole Hadippa!
 (2008).

 Sawant was a contestant on the first season of the reality television series Bigg Boss 1 (2006) and a challenger and finalist in Bigg Boss 14 (2020).
 Sawant has established herself as a sex symbol and has gained attention in the media for her controversial statements and lifestyle.

 Early life and family

-Rakhi Sawant, born as Neeru Bheda on 25 November 1978 to Jaya Bheda in Mumbai.
+Rakhi Sawant, born Hindu as Neeru Bheda on 25 November 1978 to Jaya Bheda in Mumbai.
 After Jaya married Anand Sawant, a police constable at Worli Police Station, Rakhi adopted the surname of her step-father, Anand Sawant.
 Her brother is named Rakesh Sawant, and she also has a sister named Usha Sawant.

+Sawant married to businessman Ritesh Singh in 2019.
+The couple appeared together on Bigg Boss 15 before announcing their separation in February 2022.
+In 2022, Sawant married Adil Khan Durrani in a nikah ceremony followed by a court marriage, which was publicly disclosed in January 2023.

+Following her marriage to Durrani, Sawant announced that she had embraced Islam and adopted the name Fatima.
+The couple later separated, after which Sawant filed police complaints against Durrani alleging domestic violence and other offences.